-- Whether or not to have the activity? - What is the form of the activity? - What is the identity of the activity? - What are the benefits of the activity? - What are the obligations upon TCDSB arising from the activity? - What are the risks associated with the activity? - Is it within the principal's power and capability to carry out those obligations? - Will the school have the resources to carry out those obligations? - What are the risks, if any, to TCDSB in relation to those obligations, and how are they assessed? - Is legal documentation required for the activity? - Is all the information in the Activity Proposal factually accurate and correct? - Are there any predictive statements or forecasts in the Activity Proposal which cannot be supported? - Are any statements in the Activity Proposal at risk of being perceived to be misleading or deceptive? - Are promises made in the Activity Proposal made which the3 school cannot perform? - Has copyright been breached in relation to any of the contents of the Activity Proposal, and if applicable, have any copyright consents or permissions been obtained to reproduce any copyright works, including photographs? - Are any trademarks or logos included in the Activity Proposal, and if so, have all licenses, consents or permissions been obtained to use that trade mark or logo? - Is any organization or person being mentioned in the Activity Proposal, and if so, have they consented to being named in the Activity Proposal?
+- What are the benefits of the sponsorship? - What are the obligations upon TCDSB arising from the sponsorship? - What are the risks associated with the sponsorship? - Is it within the principal's power and capability to carry out those obligations? - Will the school have the resources to carry out those obligations? - Is legal documentation required for the sponsorship? - Is all the information presented factually accurate? - Are any trademarks or logos included, and if so, have all licenses, consents or permissions been obtained to use that trade mark or logo?